NIP omega-categorical structures: the rank 1 case: Introduction

 \subsection{Acknowledgments}

 Thanks to Alf Onshuus, Dugald Macpherson, Udi Hrushovski, Gregory Cherlin and Sam Braunfeld for helpful discussions and for looking over parts of those results.
 Thanks also to David Bradley-Williams for pointing out the application to multi-orders.
-Finally, thanks to the referee for a very detailed report that helped a lot in improving the paper.
+Finally, many thanks are due to the referees for reading through several versions of this paper and producing remarkably detailed reports that helped a lot in improving correctness and readability.